 - This policy shall be reviewed at least annually.

-- The BHRC shall register with the Information Commissioner’s Office as an organisation that processes personal data unless it is exempt from doing so.
+- The BHRC shall register with the Information Commissioner’s Office as an organisation that processes personal data.

 3. Lawful, fair and transparent processing